leongrdic/php-dataplater/readme.md

 Dataplater heavily relies on the PHP DOM extension and all escaping is done by the DOM extension natively, so passing user-generated data into Dataplater vars should be safe, although if you do use data from untrusted sources, make sure proper validations is done.

-Also keep in mind that DOM extension sometimes reformats HTML (like adds attribute brackets, removes closing tags if unnecessary, etc.) and that the code coming out of Dataplater is not going to be formatted nicely.
+Also keep in mind that DOM extension sometimes reformats HTML (like adds attribute brackets, removes closing tags if unnecessary, etc.) and that the code coming out of Dataplater is not going to be indented well.

 Any contributions to this project are welcome!